 chaco

 Chaco

-A spontaneous subject goes through many ideas to become his own.
-Back to the concept, the bull, in exhaustion, rests its head down, waiting to stave Chaco.
-At that point, the portrayed man without shoes is ready to enter heaven, a catholic tradition symbol of purity.
+A spontaneous subject goes through many ideas to become their own.
+Back to the concept, the bull, in exhaustion, rests its head down, waiting to stave off Chaco.
+At that point, the portrayed man without shoes is ready to enter heaven, a traditional symbol of purity.
 However, despite this, his entity is at risk.
-The whole scene symbolizes fear of the dead, besides the eagerness for humankind to risk Life.
-We are very connected to how sensitive and fragile our Life is.
+The whole scene symbolizes both the fear of the dead and the eagerness of humankind to risk survival.
+We are very connected to how sensitive and fragile our lives are.
 The excitement of feeling dead knocking behind our backs makes us feel alive, at least for a second.
-Hence, respect exists on the other side of us; we are ready to accept our presage.
-By removing our shoes, we are revering out pureness to enter the holy ground.
+Hence, respect exists on the other side of us; we are ready to accept our presence.
+By removing our shoes, we are revering our pureness to enter the holy ground.

-On the other hand, considering feedback from people, some have seen the bull horns as a halo.
-Finally, others comment as evil and accept it as a part of Life.
+Considering feedback from people, some have seen the bull horns as a halo.
+Finally, others comment that it is evil and accept it as a part of Life.

+chaco